-Abou Hadi, Ahmad & Kawthar - Farmers and Animal keepers
+Ahmad & Sattar - Farmers and Animal keepers

 They have spent their entire life living and working in the Bekaa countryside.
 They are responsible for tending all Al Haush arable lands as well as Vegetable Gardens and orchard and they do so with paternal pride.
 Their close connection to the countryside means they also takes care of the animals on the farm.

 Maamoun, Nezam & Alam – Property in charge

 Brothers their main responsibility is to take care of the estate gardens and terraces.

 Nisrine - Beekeeper and head of the Agricultural workshop